apple/swift-collections-benchmark/Documentation/01 Getting Started.md

 Well that still looks like a great optimization to me -- `Array` is slightly faster at small sizes, but as the data grows, it cannot keep up with `Deque` at all.
 (By the way, I'm pretty sure that initial 10% difference will be reduced as the Collections package improves! `Array` has already received more than half a decade's worth of performance work, but work on `Deque` is just getting started. 😉)

 The `results compare` command gets even more powerful once we have more than one benchmark.
 It is invaluable for getting us an objective (dare I say, ruthless) measure of how a potential change affects performance for our collection implementations.

 ### Benchmark Libraries

 If you're anything like me, once you get the hang of writing benchmarks, it's difficult to stop.
 For example, the `Collections` package has several hundred (and counting!) benchmark definitions, each capturing a different aspect of data structure behavior.

 With so many benchmarks, we need a way to organize them into a series of thematic charts that make sense -- trying to render them all on a single chart makes for interesting glitch art, but it isn't very practical:

 ![chaos.png](Assets/chaos.png)

 Here is where benchmark libraries come in!
 They allow us to maintain a collection of interesting charts, organized into hierarchical sections, with nice descriptive titles.
-Once we have a library, we can easily re-run the specific benchmarks it contains, and render the result in a nice document.
+Once we have defined a library, we can easily re-run the specific benchmarks it contains, and render the result in a nice document.
+We don't need to keep track of what combinations of tasks make the most useful charts, or to remember to run every task we're going to need -- the library takes care of administering these details.

 Benchmark libraries are JSON text files, containing serialized [`ChartLibrary`](https://github.com/apple/swift-collections-benchmark/blob/main/Sources/CollectionsBenchmark/Benchmark/Benchmark%2BChartLibrary.swift) instances.
 A production example is [the chart library that comes with the Collections package](https://github.com/apple/swift-collections/blob/main/Benchmarks/Benchmarks/Library.json).